heimrichhannot/contao-utils-bundle/UPGRADE.md

 * Loading assets disabled by default
     - default value for huh_utils.enable_load_assets changed from true to false
     - set to true in your configuration to ensure assets are still added in v3
+* Util-Classes namespaces moved to Utils namespace
+* Utils-Service that should be used instead of calling single Utils-Services